 - Attendees at live events can visually scan a show floor and absorb more people, activity and information more quickly and efficiently than they can at an online event;

-- Online event participants, by contrast, are seldom singly focused; they are at work, multitasking and distracted, and not fully engaged.
+- Online event participants, by contrast, aren’t always task- focused; they are often multitasking and distracted, and thus not fully engaged.

 Still, some virtual event sponsors were “wowed” at the effectiveness of virtual events.

 Lead Volume/Quality.
 This element seemed less affected by choice of medium (live/online) than by preparation.
 People who said they prepared well for a live or virtual event seemed satisfied with lead flow, and others who admitted a lack of preparation expressed discontent with lead flow.
-Lesson learned.
-Fail to plan, and you plan to fail.
+Lesson learned: failure to plan is a plan to fail.
 Moreover, some savvy people viewed virtual events not so much as a cost-cutter or a replacement for live events, but rather as a recruitment channel for live attendees.

 Efficiency/Cost.
-Notch a “Win” for virtual events, which expand on the limitations of badge scanning, capturing information such as duration of visit, clickstream, collateral downloads and visits, and visitor comments, all of which can easily be downloaded and exported to your CRM.
+Notch a “Win” for virtual events, which expand beyond the limitations of badge scanning by also capturing information such as duration of visit, clickstream, collateral downloads and visits, and visitor comments, all of which can easily be downloaded and exported to your CRM.
 In terms of participation cost, virtual events seemed to cost about half that of a live event.